 Montessori activities support the child’s physical, cognitive, emotional, and social development through active exploration and independent learning (1).
 They are suitable for children between the ages of three and six.

 1. Practical-life activities

-Daily chores, such as gardening, folding clothes, washing toys, etc., are everyday activities centered on the concept of “learning by doing.”
+Daily chores, folding clothes, putting toys away, etc., are everyday activities centered on the concept of “learning by doing.”
 These activities aim to make a child self-sufficient by regularly exposing them to the structured use of fine and gross motor skills.